lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_aws_bucket.rst

 There are different scenarios which also require write permissions (`s3:PutObject`):

 - You process videos.
 - You use the Lightly Worker with the object level workflow.
-(See :ref:`ref-docker-object-level`)
+(See :ref:`docker-object-level`)
 - You want the Lightly Worker to create thumbnails for you to increase the performance of the Lightly Platform.

 User Access and Delegated Access